Securities Litigation and Arbitration

 Nearly everyone knows that investing involves risk.
 So does Securities Arbitration.
 When the founder of Dobin Law Group, P.A., Marc Dobin, first started working in the brokerage business as a legal assistant in a brokerage firm, the largest case in the office was $300,000.
 Due to the vast explosion of wealth in this country, people lose $300,000 all the time.
 That’s where the arbitration comes in.

-The firm represents brokerage firms, brokers, and individual customers in federal and state court, before the Financial Industry Regulatory Authority (“FINRA“) which was formerly known as National Association of Securities Dealers (“NASD”), the New York Stock Exchange (“NYSE“), and in other arbitral venues in a vast array of matters arising from the purchase and sale of securities and investments.
-The products in issue include bonds, bond funds, collateralized mortgage obligations, closed-end funds, commodities, common stocks, derivatives, equity-indexed annuities, fixed annuities, foreign currencies, government securities, high-yield instruments, insurance-related products, mutual funds, new issues, options (equities and index), partnerships, private placements, unit trusts, and variable annuities.
-Often in issue is the propriety of complex investment strategies involving futures, hedging, margin, stock options, reverse-repo contracts, straddles, and a variety of other investment techniques.
+The firm has represented brokerage firms, brokers, and individual customers in federal and state court, before the Financial Industry Regulatory Authority (“FINRA“) which was formerly known as National Association of Securities Dealers (“NASD”), the New York Stock Exchange (“NYSE“), and in other arbitral venues in a vast array of matters arising from the purchase and sale of securities and investments.
+The products in issue have included bonds, bond funds, collateralized mortgage obligations, closed-end funds, commodities, common stocks, derivatives, equity-indexed annuities, fixed annuities, foreign currencies, government securities, high-yield instruments, insurance-related products, mutual funds, new issues, options (equities and index), partnerships, private placements, unit trusts, and variable annuities.

 The firm has experience with foreign finder issues, claims involving offshore investors, and other matters arising from international brokerage accounts and transactions.

 The firm also handles collection of debit balances, processing of garnishment claims, and resolution of clearing disputes.